djplaner/canvas-collections/readme.md

 1. Grouping modules into collections; and,
 2. Flexible and enhanced representations.

-> **Note:** :warning: This project is currently in the early stages of development :construction:.
-Currently only works as [userscript](https://en.wikipedia.org/wiki/User_script).
-To use the project, see the [install as userscript page](./docs/install_userscript.md).
+**Note:** :warning: This project is currently in the early stages of development :construction:.
+It is known to work as both a userscript and injected into a Canvas instance.
+Currently, canvas-collections will
+- Add default cards on the module page of any Canvas course.
+- Add specific cards and collections to Canvas courses using hard-coded configuration.

 ## Why?